 Choose a growing site that is exposed to full sunlight.
 The more sunlight, the better the Laburnum will bloom.
 An exception to this rule is home gardeners who live in USDA zone 8.
 Laburnums do not tolerate heat well, so gardeners who live in hotter climates should choose a location that gets morning sun but is shaded from direct exposure to hot afternoon sunlight.

 Plant your Laburnum in rich, well-drained soil.
-These trees are small — they average about 20 feet (50 cm) in height — so they can also be grown in containers.
+These trees are small, average about 20 feet (50 cm) in height, so they can also be grown in containers.
 If you use a container, make sure it has drainage holes.

-Fertilize in early spring, before bud break.
-Use a fertilizer formulated for flowering trees and shrubs, and one that has a high acid content.
-Laburnum thrive in high pH soils.
+Fertilize in early spring before bud break.
+Use a fertilizer formulated for flowering trees and shrubs and one that has a high acid content.
+Laburnums thrive in high pH soils.
 Follow the directions on the package according to the size and age of your Laburnum.

-Wrap the trunk of the tree with tree wrap — available at any local garden center — to protect the bark from being damaged by the sun in the winter.
-This damage is called “sunscald,” and it happens when a warm winter day is followed by freezing temperatures.
-Wrap the tree in the fall, before colder weather arrives.
+Wrap the tree trunk with tree wrap — available at any local garden center — to protect the bark from being damaged by the sun in the winter.
+This damage is called "sunscald," which happens when freezing temperatures follow a warm winter day.
+Wrap the tree in the fall before colder weather arrives.